Information pack for vets - Companion Animal Export to New Zealand

 The export of companion animals is highly regulated.
 It is essential that you – as the registered veterinarian – have a comprehensive understanding of the legislative framework, and that you comply with it.

-The Department of Agriculture and Water Resources has prepared this information pack for registered veterinarians to assist in the preparation of companion animals for export to New Zealand.
+The Department of Agriculture, Water and the Environment has prepared this information pack for registered veterinarians to assist in the preparation of companion animals for export to New Zealand.

 This pack can also be downloaded from the department’s website.
 However, it is recommended that you check the department’s website before preparing an animal for export to ensure that the advice is up-to-date.
 You can contact your nearest Live Animal Office if you have further questions.